arthur-e/swc-workshop/README.md

+# Acknolwedgements

-The notes for each workshop are derivative of the official Software Carpentry lessons and are CC-By-SA the Software Carpentry Foundation.
+The notes for each workshop are derivative of either the official Software Carpentry or Data Carpentry lessons and are CC-By-SA the Software Carpentry Foundation.
+In addition:

+- The Gapminder datasets were generously provided by [Gapminder.org](https://www.gapminder.org/).

+# Setup

 To populate the submodules: